SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

    > [!TIP]
    > For more information, see [Shared File System Repository](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/modules-snapshots.html#_shared_file_system_repository).

-   > [!TIP]
+   > [!NOTE]
-   > ElasticVue can also be used to create your repository by going to *Snapshots*, *Snapshot Repositories* and click on the *New repository* button.
-   > Fill in the name, repository location, and leave the default settings(*Compress* checkbox is enabled, *Readonly* checkbox is disabled).
+   > You can also use ElasticVue to create your repository: Go to *Snapshots* > *Snapshot Repositories*, and click the *New repository* button.
+Then fill in the name and the repository location, and leave the default settings untouched (i.e. *Compress* should be enabled, and *Readonly* should be disabled).

 1. Search the Elasticsearch logging for exceptions.